workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 Let's use React on the front-end too!

-From this exercise on, we'll use React not only on the server side but also on the front-end.
+From this excercise on, we'll use React not only on the server side but also on the front-end.
-Let's raise the event on the front-end, and see what will happen.
+In fact, we'll use the very same view files for rendering both the server-side initial response, and on the front-end for any DOM manipulation necessary.
+Sharing the code between the front end and the server is a concept known as Isomorphic JavaScript.

-In the past exercises, there was code that raised the front-end event, but did nothing.
+In past exercises, there was code that triggered an event in the front-end, but nothing happened.
 Do you know what it was?

 It was interactions with the `checkbox` you wrote in the `State` lesson.
 In the `State` lesson, to be honest, checking the `checkbox` doesn't actually update the state.

-In this excercise, let's make it run on the front-end too.
+In this excercise, let's make it update `this.state`, which will require running React on the front-end too.

-There is a lot of code to change !
-Let's try it!
+There is a lot of code to change!

 # Question
 ---